2009 European Parliament election in Italy: Results

-The parties that passed the national electoral threshold at 4% were The People of Freedom (PdL), Democratic Party (PD), Northern League (LN), Italy of Values (IdV) and Union of the Centre (UdC).

-This election was a victory for the Prime Minister Silvio Berlusconi: the parties supporting his government (The People of Freedom and Northern League) won 38 seats, while the opposition (Democratic Party, Italy of Values and Union of the Centre) obtained 34 seats.
+The parties that passed the national electoral threshold at 4% were The People of Freedom (PdL), Democratic Party (PD), Northern League (LN), Italy of Values (IdV), and Union of the Centre (UdC).
+This election was a victory for the Prime Minister Silvio Berlusconi: the parties supporting his government (the PDL and LN) won 38 seats, while the opposition (PD, IdV, and UdC) obtained 34 seats.
 On 1 December 2009, after the entry into force of the Treaty of Lisbon, the Italian seats in the European Parliament increased from 72 to 73.
-The additional seat was assigned to the Union of the Centre (that went from 5 to 6 seats).
+The additional seat was assigned to the UdC, going from 5 to 6 seats.